 Benefits of Getting Cellophane Hair Treatment

-1. Cellophane hair treatment adds natural shine to your locks
+1. Cellophane hair treatment makes your hair shiny

 More than just a hair coloring process, a cellophane hair treatment also adds a whole lot of shine and brilliance to your hair.
-This is perfect if you feel as though your hair is getting dryer by the minute and would want to add some color without damaging it even more.
+This is perfect if you feel as though your hair is getting dryer by the minute.
 With cellophane hair treatment, you’ll leave the salon with silky, lustrous hair along with the color of your choice.

 2. It takes less time to finish compared with other treatments

 On top of it being more cost-effective than other more complex treatments, having cellophane hair also requires less time as well.
 You don’t need to sit for half a day (or even the whole day) at the salon for this treatment.
 Apart from the process of applying cellophane on your tresses, you’ll only need about 30 minutes of leaving the cellophane on before taking it out and rinsing it all out.
-All in all, this process would amount to around an hour and a half at most, depending on the length and thickness of your hair.
+All in all, this process will take an hour and a half at most, depending on the length and thickness of your hair.

 Editor’s tip: Even if you’ve had cellophane treatment, it won’t hurt to make sure that your hair stays nourished, shiny, and frizz-free.
 Do this easily with a drop of Cream Silk Standout Straight Leave-On Cream.
 Just apply it from mid-length down to the tips of your hair to get smooth, healthy-looking locks with minimal effort.